Did you ever imagine you’d be reading about worm poop?

 Many success stories of gardeners have used them to improve their soil and increase plant growth.
 For example, most gardeners have reported seeing more giant, healthier vegetables and flowers after using them.

-Keeping Worms for Worm Castings
+Keeping Worms for Homemade Worm Castings

 If you want to use worm castings in your garden, consider keeping worms yourself.
 This can be a fun and easy way to produce this rich material while reducing food waste.
+You reap all the benefits when you make your own worm castings with just some small set-up costs.

 Benefits of Keeping Worms